Here’s the third and final instalment of Hat’s Guatemalan & Honduran adventures.

 What an incredible country.
 What an amazing cycling destination.
 It’s hard to know even where to begin.

 There’s much to report from just two weeks of travel.
-21st century communist Cuba is a complex place, and a large part of … [ Read More → ]
+21st century communist Cuba is a complex place, … [ Read More → ]

 So, after my stint in the States, I’m now back in Guatemala and heading south once more.
 Finally!